bboc/todoist-converter/README.md

 # todoist-converter

-Converter for Todoist CSV templates and projects to Markdown, Taskpaper and OPML, and back from OPML to Todoist CSV.
+Converter for Todoist CSV templates and projects to Markdown, TaskPaper and OPML, and back from OPML to Todoist CSV.

+Attachments are referenced via URL in Markdown and OPML files, and downloaded to an attachment folder for TaskPaper.

 ## Setup